-Families will have the choice of one of two learning environments during Phases 4 and 5 of the Safe Start Plan.
+Families will have the choice of one of two learning environments when the school is open to in-person learning.

 Option #1: In-Person Learning Environment

 Students will attend school in-person four days a week, with Friday being a remote learning day.